photo showing a box for Godtear, with several miniatures sitting on the table ahead of time.

 Godtear - Nia

 Nia is slow-moving, with 1 plot and 2 clash phase movement.
 She does have the March skill which lets her move 1 hex in the plot phase and if she has 3 activations, she won’t lose out too much.
-1 movement and only 2 activations really hampers Nia’s mobility though, so a real focus on Quartzlings sequencing is essential.
+One movement and only 2 activations really hampers Nia’s mobility though, so a real focus on Quartzlings sequencing is essential.

-In the plot phase, Nia can copy a boon on any model within 2 hexes, friend, or foe and add it to a friendly model.
+In the plot phase, Nia can copy a boon on any model within 2 hexes, friend, or foe, and add it to a friendly model.
 In the clash phase, she can do the same with a blight to an enemy model.
-She can give an armor boon, and an armor and accuracy blight and with her followers being able to give a movement blight, so she has plenty of options with her own toolset for throwing boons and blights around.
+She can give an armor boon and an armor and accuracy blight and with her followers being able to give a movement blight, so she has plenty of options with her own toolset for throwing boons and blights around.

 Nia’s strength is in her control, and her ability to create objective hexes.
 She gets the Shaper bonus for planting a banner and then gets a free recruit if your opponent removes the banner.
 She’s already got her bonus, so the free recruit can actually be more helpful than the banner sticking around.
 But if they don’t remove the banner, you score points in the end phase.
 It will force your opponent to make some difficult choices.
 Being able to throw similar boons and blights around can be very powerful if you have another Champion who can create them easily, as Nia doesn’t even have to roll to duplicate, she just needs to be in range.